kanikakapoorcode/SIH-2024-main/README.md

 ---

 <div align="center">
-  Made with ❤️ by Your Team Name
+  Made with ❤️ by Team KarmaCode
 </div>